Pegi1727/stylistic-slope-audit/README.md

 - **Type-Token Ratio (TTR):** Measuring lexical richness.
 - **Mean Length of Sentence (MLS):** Assessing syntactic complexity.
-- **Burrows’ Delta:** Quantifying stylistic distance from the source corpus.
+- **Burrows’ Delta:** Quantifying stylistic distance from the source corpus. markdown
+## Citation
+If you use this framework, code, or findings in your research, please cite this work as follows:
+‌
+**Merrikhi, P. (2026).** *The Stylistic Slope: Algorithmic Homogenization and the Decolonization of Literary AI*.
+[Manuscript submitted for publication].
+Repository: https://github.com/Pegi1727/stylistic-slope-audit